-Spelt flour is one of the more popular non-wheat flours available.
+Spelt flour is one of the most popular whole grain, non-wheat flours available.
 It shows up in pastas, breads and in a variety of specifically wheat-free recipes.
 But what exactly is spelt flour?

 Another reason that spelt flour is popular is that it has a fairly strong nutritional profile.
 Spelt has slightly fewer calories than wheat flour and is somewhat higher in protein.
 The flour is easy to digest but is lower in fiber than wheat.

+Spelt flour can be substituted into a recipe that calls for wheat flour in a 1:1 ratio in most cases.
 The gluten in spelt flour is a little unusual.
-Unlike wheat flour, which is quite resiliant and often needs a long kneading time (with breads) to strengthen its gluten and give the bread structure, the gluten in spelt flour breaks down fairly easily.
+Unlike wheat flour, which is quite resilient and often needs a long kneading time (with breads) to strengthen its gluten and give the bread structure, the gluten in spelt flour breaks down fairly easily.
 This means that it is pretty critical not to overmix it, or risk having a crumbly texture imparted into whatever you’re making.

 If you want to experiment with spelt flour, my recommendation is to start start by substituting a portion of your regularly all purpose or whole wheat flour with spelt, starting with 25% of the recipe and altering as you try different batches to see the differences in flavor and texture.
 A great place to start is my Spelt White Bread, which is an easy to make all-purpose bread that makes fantastic toast and sandwiches.

 Marsha SwaggertyFebruary 2, 2015